-- Company can also save on commissions generally paid to agents in case of physically sold policies.
+- The company can also save on commissions generally paid to agents in case of physically sold policies.

-- Rebate varies from company to company.
+- The rebate varies from company to company.
 It may have already been given before the online life insurance premium payment rates are quoted.

 - Consequently, the premium rates quoted would already include the rebate.